chisophugis/lbd/source/about.rst

 Revision history
 ----------------

+Version 3.2.1, Released Not yet
+	Add Footnote for references.
 Version 3.2.0, Released January 1, 2013
 	Add chapter Function.
 	Move Chapter "Installing LLVM and the Cpu0 example code" from beginning to